hsumanto/rsa/doc/eclipse_setup.md

 1. Choose *Help > Install New Software*
 1. In the *Work with* box, choose the sources that match your version of Eclipse, e.g. `Kepler - http://download.eclipse.org/releases/kepler`.
-1. Tick the box for *Web, XML, Java EE and OSGi Enterprise Development*.
-1. Proceed with the installation (press *Next >* etc.)
+1. Tick the box for *Web, XML, Java EE and OSGi Enterprise Development*, and proceed with the installation (press *Next >* etc.).
 1. Restart Eclipse if it asks you to.

-Install the Python development tools:
+Install the Python development tools (optional: this is useful but not required for rsaquery code generation):

 1. Choose *Help > Eclipse Marketplace*
-1. *Find* box, search for 'pydev'.
+1. Search for 'pydev'.
-1. Click *Install* in the PyDev row.
+1. Click *Install* in the PyDev row, and continue with the installation.
 1. Restart Eclipse if it asks you to.
+1. Choose *Window > Preferences > PyDev > Interpreters > Python Interpreter*.
+1. Click *New*.
+1. Set the name to "Python2", and the executable location to `/usr/bin/python2`.
+1. Continue with the installation of the interpreter.

 Add a Tomcat server to your workspace.